What’s On

 While our Sunday assemblies take a month’s break after 15th March, returning on 19th April, our community calendar continues to blossom!

-Speak to Tanya or email community@sundayassembly.com to join the mailing list, and watch this space for dates and details.
+Speak to Tanya or email community@sundayassembly.com to join the mailing list, and watch this space for any further dates and details.

 Keep an eye on the Sunday Assembly London Social Facebook group too for unofficial get-togethers organised by members of our lovely community!